microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-6/solution.md

 ![image](./img/appservice5.png)

-On the next page click on the previousley created assessment.
+On the next page click on the previously created assessment.

 ![image](./img/appservice6.png)

-Review the output of the assessment to see if the web app currently running on Windows Server IIS is suitable and readyfor Azure App Services.
+Review the output of the assessment to see if the web app currently running on Windows Server IIS is suitable and ready for Azure App Services.

 ![image](./img/appservice7.png)